HHousen/lecture2notes/doc/dataset/scraper-scripts.rst

     2. Run the *Mass Data Collector* to download each video at 480p and determine how certain the model is with its predictions on that video.
     3. Take the top 20 most uncertain videos and add them to the ``Dataset/videos-dataset.csv``.
-    4. Download the newly added 20 videos at full HD resolution
+    4. Download the newly added 20 videos at 480p
     5. Extract frames from the new videos
     6. Sort the frames from top 20 most uncertain videos
     7. Now it is time for you to check the model's predictions, fix them, and then train a better model on the new data.